 Have quick and simple go-to recipes for days when you just don’t have time

-2. How to stop spending money on clothes
+2. Stop spending money on clothes you don't wear

 Have you ever had those days where you looked so good that you were oozing with confidence and getting many compliments about your outfit?